HeXuPKU/SPAGRM.github.io/docs/Step 2a Preprocessing.md

 ```

 > **Note**
-> - If `ControlOutlier` is set TRUE, we will automatically alter `OutlierRatio` to make sure that the proportion of outliers $\leq$ 10%.
-But we suggest setting `ControlOutlier` to FALSE when analyzing ultra-rare variants and/or phenotypic distribution is extremely unbalanced.
+> - If <code style="color : darkred">ControlOutlier</code> is set TRUE, we will automatically alter <code style="color : darkred">OutlierRatio</code> to make sure that the proportion of outliers $\leq$ 10%.
+But we suggest setting <code style="color : darkred">ControlOutlier</code> to FALSE when analyzing ultra-rare variants and/or phenotypic distribution is extremely unbalanced.
-> - `MaxNuminFam` is set to 5 by default, in order to improve computing efficiency while maintaining accuracy.
-Our real data analysis indicates that increasing MaxNuminFam has **no** impact on the association results, but the run time will increase exponentially.
+> - <code style="color : darkred">MaxNuminFam</code> is set to 5 by default, in order to improve computing efficiency while maintaining accuracy.
+Our real data analysis indicates that increasing <code style="color : darkred">MaxNuminFam</code> has **no** impact on the association results, but the run time will increase exponentially.